bmphx2/CTFs/BSidesDelhiCTF2018/canary/README.md

 ![overflow](canary_4.png)

-However, it is possible to abuse th vulnerability overwriting the argv[0] with the flag's content address (0x6010a0) and on the exception message from the libc, the flag will be leaked.
+However, it is possible to abuse the vulnerability overwriting the argv[0] with the flag's content address (0x6010a0) and on the exception message from the libc, the flag will be leaked.